-For applicants to the spring 2018 semester courses, applications should be received by December 1, 2017 to be assured of consideration for admission.
+For applicants to the fall 2018 semester courses, applications should be received by June 1, 2018 to be assured of consideration for admission.
 Applicants must complete all application requirements below in order to receive consideration.
 Send all requested materials to the CHP Welcome Center.
 Applicants must provide:

 - Application for Admission: The application is required and can be found here.

 - Application Fee: A non-refundable application fee of $40.00 is required and must accompany the application.

 - Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course.
 A college Cumulative Grade Point Average (cGPA) of 2.0 is required for admission to the program.

 - Official Documentation: A copy of a current American Heart Association Healthcare Provider CPR card and proof of a current Arkansas EMT License must be submitted by uploading them into the “Upload Documents” section of the online application.